Alaigal Oivathillai: Production

-Karthik, son of actor Muthuraman, and newcomer Radha made their acting debuts with this film.
-When Muthuraman asked Karthik if he would accept the film, Karthik readily agreed without giving it a second thought.
-Suresh was initially approached for the lead role but he opted to do Panneer Pushpangal.
-Bharathiraja had also contemplated casting Deepak, a Don Bosco student as well as Murali in the lead role, but ultimately did not do so.
+Bava Lakshmanan, who had finished the ninth grade, initially screen tested for the film before Karthik was selected.
+Karthik and Radha made their acting debut with this film.
+When Karthik's father, actor Muthuraman asked Karthik if he would accept the film, Karthik readily agreed without giving it a second thought.
+Suresh said he was also approached for the role but he opted to do Panneer Pushpangal.
+Bharathiraja had also contemplated casting Murali in the lead role, but ultimately did not do so.
 Thiagarajan, who was then working as regional manager of Polydor, made his acting debut with the film.
 None of the three actors recorded their dialogues in their own voices; Karthik's voice was dubbed by S. N. Surendar, Radha's by Anuradha and Thiagarajan's by Bharathiraja.
 Alaigal Oivathillai is the first film produced by R. D. Bhaskar through the company Pavalar Creations.
-The film was shot entirely in Kanyakumari.
+The film was shot entirely in Muttom, Kanyakumari.
 For the song "Aayiram Thamarai", Bharathiraja wanted a set with swaying lotuses, for which assistant directors Manobala and Manivannan "ran from pillar to post to get it ready".
 According to Manobala, "We peeled off a plantain sheath and stuck lotus stems to it.
 Then, both of us raised and swayed the lotus flowers from underwater".

 Soundtrack

-The soundtrack album and background score are composed by Ilaiyaraaja.
-Vairamuthu wrote the lyrics for the songs "Aayiram Thamarai", "Kadhal Oviyam" and "Vizhiyil Vizhundhu" and Gangai Amaran did the same for "Putham Pudhu Kaalai" and "Vaadi En Kappa Kelange".
-The rest of the songs were written by Ilaiyaraaja.

-The song "Putham Pudhu Kaalai" was originally recorded for a film titled Maruthani to be directed by Mahendran.
+The music was composed by Ilaiyaraaja.
+The song "Vizhiyil Vizhundhu", set in Shuddha Dhanyasi raga, was composed within 10 minutes while the other songs were composed within half an hour.
+The song "Putham Pudhu Kaalai", set to Natabhairavi, was originally recorded for a film titled Maruthani to be directed by Mahendran.
 As that film was shelved, the song was included on the LP records of Alaigal Oivathillai, but it was not featured in the film itself.
-It was later remastered for Megha (2014), in which Ilayaraaja was also the composer.
-The song was also reused as "Halke Se Bole" in the Hindi film Paa (2009).

-The song "Kadhal Oviyam" was reused as "Meri Zindagi" in Hindi film Aur Ek Prem Kahani (1996), which is also composed by Ilayaraaja.
-The song "Aayiram Thamarai" was reused in Vaigai (2009).
+The flute portions in the song were performed by Sudhakar.
+It was later remastered for Megha (2014), in which Ilaiyaraaja was also the composer.
+The song was also reused as "Halke Se Bole" in the Hindi film Paa (2009), and was sampled for a Kissan Fruit Kick commercial.
+The song "Kadhal Oviyam" was reused as "Meri Zindagi" in the Hindi film Aur Ek Prem Kahani (1996), which was also composed by Ilaiyaraaja.
+The song "Aayiram Thamarai", set to Shubhapantuvarali, was reused in Vaigai (2009).
 The song "Vaadi En Kappa Kelange" was remixed by Dhina in Sandai (2008).

-The song "Vizhiyil Vizhundhu" was composed within 10 minutes while other songs were composed within half an hour.

 Release and reception

 Alaigal Oivathillai was released on 18 July 1981.
 In a review dated 2 August 1981, the Tamil magazine Ananda Vikatan rated the film 50 out of 100.
+Sindhu-Jeeva of Kalki praised Kannan's cinematography, Ilaiyaraaja's music, editing and the climax for creating excitement and concluded calling it another colourful painting by Bharathiraja highlighting love.
 The then chief minister M. G. Ramachandran applauded the performance of Smitha, and encouraged her to perform more similar roles.